 For London nightlife, carrying a backpack – or even a stylish day bag – isn’t practical nor very fashionable.
 You’ll want a small crossbody purse that will securely and conveniently hold your cell phone, money and credit card, and some lip gloss or lip balm.
 It’ll pack away easily when not in use, and you’ll appreciate having it.

 Males – What to Pack for London

 Fellas, we have some tips specifically for you too as you plan what to pack for London!

-- For Fashion – ok guys, you too want to blend into London street fashion by packing a few classic pieces that come together for a polished look.
+Ok guys, you too want to blend into London street fashion by packing a few classic pieces that come together for a polished look.
 Remember that baggy clothes and sports graphic tees will instantly peg you as a tourist.
 A couple of London outfit ideas for you: a pair of slim fitting dark jeans with a solid, neutral-colored t-shirt for a warm-weather casual look; and a pair of well-fitted trousers with a button-up shirt topped with a slim sweater for what to wear in London at night.

-- For comfort – London weather tends to be on the chillier side, so the best idea for you fellas is to pack items that will keep you warm and comfortable – and add a touch of style while doing it.
+London weather tends to be on the chillier side, so the best idea for you fellas is to pack items that will keep you warm and comfortable – and add a touch of style while doing it.
 Contemporary British men wear scarves and hats; they’re appropriate for the weather, but they’re as fashionable as they are functional.
 A cotton slouch beanie will keep you warm in fall and winter but is light enough to protect you against wind and chills in spring and even summer months.
 It doesn’t hurt that they look cool too!